bptlab/ark_automate/README.md

 Before running, please always make sure to have the most recent module versions installed using `npm install` in the root, as well as the client directory.
 To run a development preview of the app, navigate to the root directory and run `heroku local` to start the API server, navigate into the client folder and run `npm start` again to also start the frontend.
 Now check http://localhost:3000/ to have a look at the app.

+## Contribute
+Contribution and feedback are encouraged and always welcome.
+For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](.github/CONTRIBUTING.md).
+By participating in this project, you agree to abide by its [Code of Conduct](.github/CODE_OF_CONDUCT.md) at all times.